 - As a player, the former Philadelphia captain led his club to Stanley Cup championships in 1974 and 1975.

 - He also captured numerous individual awards, including the Hart Trophy as the league’s most valuable player in 1973, 1975 and 1976.

 - Made the All-Star Team four times.

-Flin Flon is a mining town; it is located on the boundary of Manitoba and Saskatchewan, with the majority of the town located within Manitoba.
+Flin Flon is a mining town located on the boundary of Manitoba and Saskatchewan, with the majority of the town located within Manitoba.